HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ### Third Parties

-You are able to use resource hints to connect to, or download resources from, both first and [third parties](./third-parties).
+You can use resource hints to connect to, or download resources from, both first and [third parties](./third-parties).
 While `dns-prefetch` and `preconnect` are only useful when connecting to different origins, including subdomains; `preload` and `prefetch` may be used for both resources on the same origin and resources hosted by third parties.

 When considering which resource hints you should use for third-party resources, you need to evaluate the priority and role of each third party on your application's loading experience and whether the costs are justified.